The Future of Large Language Model Pre-training is Federated: Introduction

-As shown in \citet{LocalSGD, DontUseLargeBatchesUseLocalSGD, fedavg}, FL can relax the synchronization requirements of stochastic gradient descent (SGD) to accommodate such poorly connected nodes.
-Also, \citet{DiLoCo,asyncDiLoCo,DiPaCo} showed that Local SGD could substantially reduce the communication overhead of training LLMs in data center settings with homogeneous and heterogeneous computational nodes.
-Advancing beyond their useful independent insights, we argue for an entirely federated approach to LLM training that can automatically balance the workload of multiple actors and privately merge the knowledge derived from their local datasets without divulging them directly to any other participant.
+As shown in previous works \citep{LocalSGD, DontUseLargeBatchesUseLocalSGD, fedavg}, FL can relax the synchronization requirements of stochastic gradient descent (SGD) to accommodate such poorly connected nodes.
+Also, more recent works \citep{DiLoCo,asyncDiLoCo,DiPaCo} showed that Local SGD could substantially reduce the communication overhead of training LLMs in data center settings with homogeneous and heterogeneous computational nodes.
+Advancing beyond their valuable independent insights, we argue for an entirely federated approach to LLM training that can automatically balance the workload of multiple actors and privately merge the knowledge derived from their local datasets without divulging them directly to other participants.

-We are the \textbf{first} \citep{flowerllm-blogpost} to succeed in generative pre-training a \textbf{billion-scale model} in a \textbf{heterogeneous federated setting}.
-This work presents a complete system for pre-training federated LLMs in a collaborative, reproducible, and scalable fashion that can address the main challenges for a flexible execution in \textbf{arbitrary FL cross-silo settings}.
-It is built on the \textbf{open-source} FL framework \emph{Flower}~\citep{Flower} and shall be released to the public after light refactoring.
+We are the \textbf{first} \citep{flowerllm-blogpost} to fully utilize a practical and production-ready \textbf{geographically distributed} federation of \textbf{heterogeneous devices} and \textbf{data sources} for reproducible generative pre-training of \textbf{billion-scale LLMs}.
+This work presents \photon, a complete system for pre-training federated LLMs in a collaborative, reproducible, and scalable fashion that can address the main challenges for a flexible execution in \textbf{arbitrary FL cross-silo settings}.
+We built it on the \textbf{open-source} FL framework \emph{Flower}~\citep{Flower}.
 Furthermore, we make this available as a \textbf{training recipe} with a fully \textbf{transparent} experimental configuration accompanying our results.
-We emphasize that federated generative pre-training can be done with \textbf{affordable} hardware configurations by interlinking single nodes containing $1$-$8$ GPUs from standard cloud providers rather than renting entire data centers at once.
+We emphasize that federated generative pre-training can be done with \textbf{affordable} hardware configurations by interlinking single nodes containing $1$-$8$ GPUs from standard cloud providers ---rather than renting multiple entire data centers concurrently.
+We also argue that federated systems can and must evolve beyond networks of clients holding both compute and data in a world of increasing hardware costs and competing privacy interests.
+To achieve this, \photon allows data providers~(sources) to come together with compute providers in private partnerships amongst trusted parties without leaking any such data to other participants.
 We demonstrate that pre-training LLMs can be democratized through FL technologies, including data-rich actors \textbf{independent} of their \textbf{connectivity and computing resources}.